 What is the best way to place your TV in the room?
-You can do it in several ways, but using a TV wall mount is probably the most popular.
+You can do it in several ways, but using a TV wall mount is the most popular.

 However, making holes in the wall can sometimes present a problem.

 Some landlords oppose drilling holes and expressly prohibit them in the lease agreement.
 When renting a house or apartment, you may have no option but to find an alternative way to mount your TV.

-Your brick wall may also not be suitable for drilling holes – or you might wish to move the TV at a later date or just not want to make all that mess.
+Your brick wall may also not be suitable for drilling holes – or you might wish to move the TV later or not want to make all that mess.

 Under those circumstances, finding out how to mount a TV without drilling holes is your best solution.